VadimGush/algorithms/README.md

 ![](https://github.com/vadimgush/algorithms/workflows/CMake/badge.svg)

-# Algorithms and data structures
+# Algorithms, data structures and system programming

-This repository contains implementation of different algorithms and data structures in C++ and C.
+This repository contains implementation of different algorithms and data structures in C++ and C. Also a couple of small projects related to system programming.

 ### Data structures